solita/solita.github.com/_posts/2024-08-24-transforming-a-reactive-app-into-an-installable-standalone-app.md

 ### Utilize SEO Utils on Steroids Library

-The SEO Utils on Steroids Library is utilized to append all necessary HTML elements to the head section of the application.
+The SEOUtils on Steroids library simplifies SEO and PWA configuration within OutSystems.
+The library is utilized to append all necessary HTML elements to the head section of the application.
 This includes essential details such as the location of the manifest file, iOS splash screen images, launch icons, and the preferred theme color.
 To include the meta tag in your application, follow these steps:
    1. Add the Library “SEOUtilsinSteroids” from the ODC Portal.
    2. In Service Studio, select the “Logic” tab and add the System Event “onApplicationReady”.